 - Tethered cord syndrome.
 In this disorder, the spinal cord becomes fused with the tissues surrounding it.
-Serious nerve damage can result.
+Severe nerve damage can result.

 How Is Chiari Malformation Prevented?

-There is no known way to prevent chiari malformation.
-However, research has identified some risk factors linked to spina bifida and other neural tube birth defects that are often associated with chiari malformation.
+There is no known way to prevent Chiari malformation.
+However, research has identified some risk factors linked to spina bifida and other neural tube birth defects associated with Chiari malformation.
 Women who are pregnant or who could become pregnant can reduce their risk of having a baby with a neural tube defect by addressing these factors.